roymasad/Unreal-Snow-Deformation/README.md

 -Testing performance on a large scene

--The code hasnt been updated since 2016, it needs to be revised and improved
+-The BP code hasnt been updated since 2016, it needs to be revised and improved

 -Better Snow material, i did a quick one for this test

+-Maybe its best to do this in C++ instead of BP